Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Introduction

-We discuss here developments toward an in-ice interferometric phased array detector.
-This type of radio detector allows us to push the energy threshold for radio detection down compared to currently-deployed and proposed experiments, further probing the astrophysical neutrino flux observed by IceCube while also increasing acceptance at higher energies.
-In Section~\ref{sec:inice}, we review the in-ice interferometric phased array concept.
 In Section~\ref{sec:thermalNoise}, we discuss measurements of thermal noise correlation between closely-spaced antennas, relevant for an interferometric phased array trigger.
 Section \ref{sec:beam} details a validation of the beamforming technique for impulsive signals in an anechoic chamber.
-In Section~\ref{sec:trigger}, we discuss the implication of beamforming for a realistic triggering scheme.
-Section~\ref{sec:site} reviews and details new measurements of the relevant characteristics of Summit Station, Greenland, including a characterization of the noise environment at Summit Station, the site where we performed an {\it in situ} test of a prototype detector.
+In Section~\ref{sec:trigger}, we discuss the implications of beamforming for a realistic triggering scheme.
+Section~\ref{sec:site} reviews and details new measurements of the relevant ice and noise characteristics of Summit Station, Greenland, the site where we performed an {\it in situ} noise correlation studies of a prototype detector.
 We conclude in Section~\ref{sec:conclusions}.